jhelvy/ev-accessibility-2025/README.md

 ### Data preparation calculations

 Once the "data_local" folder is in the project root folder, the code in the "code/1-data-prep" folder should be run one file at a time in sequential order to make the primary calculations needed to replicate the results in this study.
+Each of these have already been run and the resulting data files are stored in the "data" or "data_local" folders.
+However, if you would like replicate these files from the original data sources, run each file in sequential order.
 Some of these calculations take a long time to run, please read the comments in each .R file carefully.
+Some data files end in "_all" and others end in "_25" - the difference is a reflection of the vehicle prices, with "_all" referring to all vehicles regardless of price, and "_25" referring to only vehicles under $25,000 in price.
 This table summarizes each data prep file:

 File name | Expected run time (min) | Expected outcome
 ----------|-------------------|--------------------